black-shirt/BookNexus/README.md

 # BookNexus
-BookNexus is a comprehensive Library Management System that allows users to manage book inventories and handle transactions efficiently.
-It has 2 types of users:
+BookNexus is a comprehensive Library Management System that allows users to efficiently manage book inventories and transactions.
+It has two types of users:

-1) Library User
+Library User:
-2) Admin

-Library user can issue and purchase a book, can also search a book and can also get recommendation from previous issued books.
-User can also view brief decription about the book like author name, genre of the book, published year, publisher name, ratings etc.
+Can issue and purchase books.
+Can search for books and receive recommendations based on previously issued books.
+Can view brief descriptions of books, including author names, genres, publication years, publisher names, ratings, etc.
+Admin:

-The admin can view the list of all the books and their details.
+Can view a list of all books and their details.
-The data is stored in a AWS DynamoDB database.
+The text data is stored in an AWS DynamoDB database.
 User authorization and authentication are handled through Firebase.
-The mobile app is made using Flutter.
+The mobile app is developed using Flutter.
+The REST APIs are built using AWS API Gateway.
+The image data is stored on AWS S3.